Bakken formation: Exploration and production

-Several public companies have drilling rigs in the Bakken trend.
+Several public companies had drilling rigs in the Bakken trend.
 These include EOG Resources, Continental Resources, Chord Energy, Marathon Oil Corporation, Diamondback Energy, and Hess Corporation.
 In Canada, operators include Ridgeback Resources, and Crescent Point Energy.
 LIG Assets, Inc. elected to participate in a 10% industry position in a group of oil leases located in the Bakken formation in North Dakota.
-The leases comprise approximately 1280 acre in McKenzie County, the most productive oil producing county in the state.
+The leases comprise approximately 1280 acre in McKenzie County, was the most productive oil producing county in the state as of 2015.

-Some companies have sold assets in the Bakken, in favor of exploring the Permian Basin in Texas, due in part to the higher cost of transport to major markets closer to tidewater with inexpensive access to foreign oil.
+By 2015, some companies had sold assets in the Bakken, in favor of exploring the Permian Basin in Texas, due in part to the higher cost of transport to major markets closer to tidewater with lower cost access to foreign oil markets.

-Oil extraction in Bakken field declined by around 20% from mid-2015 to mid-2016 and then remained rather stable until mid-2017.
+Oil extraction in Bakken field declined by around 20% from mid-2015 to mid-2016 and then remained rather stable through mid-2017.

 Worker safety versus productivity

+Between the years of 2009 and 2013, there were more than 9,000 injury claims related to the oil and gas industry filed with North Dakota's Workforce Safety & Insurance Agency.
+Between 2011 and 2015, at least 40 workers died as a result of their industries in North Dakota's oil and gas fields.
 With the persistently low price of oil in 2015, there was pressure on rigs to maximize drilling speed, with associated additional risks to the crews.
+In 2015, the oil boom in North Dakota was reported to have brought with it the highest worker fatality rate in the United States.
 It was reported that on average, an oil worker died in the Bakken every six weeks.
 One company offered workers daily bonuses of $150 for drilling quickly, while those who proceeded more slowly, exercising caution, were offered only $40 a day.
 The well owner may avoid liability for accidents if the blame can be assigned to the rig subcontractor.
 Statutes have been established to prevent this in four other oil-producing states: Texas, Louisiana, New Mexico and Wyoming.

+There have also been reports of lack of proper safety precautions in the Bakken oil region.
+For example, Dustin Payne was an employee in the Bakken region who died after an oil tank he was welding exploded.
+Payne had previously expressed concerned for his safety.
+Before the incident, Payne texted his fiancée that he did not feel “comfortable welding this at all.”
+Al Jazeera correspondent Josh Rushing speculates that Payne's death is one that could have been avoided had the company he worked for had better safety measures in place for workers.